richyo-codes/bambu-lan-gui/README.md

 ## Disclaimer

 This software targets LAN use only.
 Respect local laws, your device’s EULA/warranty terms, and your network security policies.
 You are responsible for any changes you make to your printer (including enabling Developer Mode) and their consequences.

+## License

+Licensed under the MIT License.
+See the `LICENSE` file for details.